doronz88/swift_reversing/Example.md

 Now that we have more or less prepared the binary with the appropiate renaming and redefinition of some segments, the work to do will be much easier.

 To begin with, naviagate to `static Action.invoke(usingContentsOf:)(__int64 a1, char* a2, __int64 a3)`.
 If you are like me who has a "strong" background reversing ObjC first thing to note is the absence of selector.
 ObjC invocation involves passing messages and Swift is nothing like that so be ready to read it properly.

+The first question that might come to your mind might be: __Where is this defined in the binary?__

+Action is a __Protocol Descriptor__ that defines several method and property requirements.
+In the case of __invoke__ function it is defined as a method requirement but it seems like in this implementation it provides one by default if the __type that conforms to it__ does not reimplement it (this can be done by using __Extensions__).
+So, if you look for X-references, you'll end up in the Protocol Descriptor definition.